 One of my favorite places in Manhattan has to be the Central Park Reservoir Loop.
 Better known as the Stephanie and Fred Shuman Running Track, this dirt path heads around the famous Jacqueline Kennedy Onassis Reservoir for 1.58 miles.

 As you make your way along the path, you will get various views of the NYC skyline surrounded by plenty of foliage, greenery, and cherry blossoms in every which direction depending on the season.
 This guide will talk more about the Central Park Reservoir and how to enjoy it for yourself.

 * Affiliate Disclosure: This post may contain affiliate links, which means I may receive a commission if you make a purchase through the links provided, at no additional cost to you.
 Thanks for supporting the work I put into TripTins!

 1) What is the Central Park Reservoir Loop

 Surrounding the Reservoir, you will find a dirt running and walking path named after Stephanie and Fred Shuman.
-The loop track goes for 1.58 miles as it curves its way around the Reservoir giving visitors a chance to take in views of the foliage and skylines from all different angles.
+The loop track goes for 1.58 miles as it curves its way around the Reservoir.
+It gives visitors a chance to take in views of the surrounding trees and skylines from all different angles.